As an Amazon Associate, I earn from qualifying purchases.

 Should you refrigerate Portuguese tarts?

-If consuming within the day you make them, you do not need to refrigerate them.
-You can eat them warm, room temperature, or cold.
+If consumed within the day you make them, you do not need to refrigerate them.
+You can eat them warm, at room temperature, or cold.
 However, if you plan to eat them the next day, make sure to refrigerate them.
 You can always reheat them in the toaster oven the next day for about 10 minutes.

 Esme, I only learned about these and other countries’ custard tartelettes when I did my English Custard Tarts post several years ago.
 Love a good custard tart by any name! 🙂